casperklein/homeassistant-addons-dev/pi-hole/README.md

 - Disable all previous configured DNS servers
 - Disable DNSSEC validation.
 This is now handled by dnscrypt-proxy.

+To test your setup, visit https://1.1.1.1/help.
+If you see "Using DNS over HTTPS (DoH): yes", all should be fine :)

 ## Not implemented

 - DHCP server (https://github.com/pi-hole/docker-pi-hole/issues/495)